 Next in line were Dead Lord, a quartet of voice & guitar (Hakim Krim), guitar (Olle Hedenström), bass (Martin Nordin) and drums (Adam Lindmark).
 Founded 2012 by singer Hakim Krim, the band’s major influences are Thin Lizzy (as expected), UFO and Iron Maiden.
 They consequently play hard rock mixed with early heavy metal, including a lot of guitar solos and harmonies.
 And it is true indeed – they do sound very much like Thin Lizzy, only that Krim’s reminded me of Gary Moore’s voice more than Phil Lynott’s.

 Dead Lord do a lot of twin guitar, which was not perfectly done the whole time, but did rock doubtlessly.
 They played songs from both studio albums Goodbye Repentance (2012) and Heads Held High (2015), like Hammer to the Heart, Onkalo, Because of Spite, No Regrets (great one!) and When History Repeats Itself.
-At the end one song somebody in the audience screamed “Hank!“ – and the band’s reaction was flawless: Krim looked at the fan, then at the band, merely said „She wants to hear ’Hank’!“ – and off they went playing the song.
+At the end one song somebody in the audience screamed “Hank!“ – and the band’s reaction was flawless: Krim looked at the fan, then at the band, merely said „She wants to hear Hank!“ – and off they went playing the song.
 That’s the spirit!

 The Vintage Caravan

-For the evening’s grand finale, The Vintage Caravan rolled onto the stage.
+For the evening’s grand finale, the Vintage Caravan rolled onto the stage.
 This band from Iceland formed in 2006 but got serious on professionalising their music in 2009.
-The members Óskar Logi Ágústsson (vocals, guitar), Alexander Örn Númason (bass) and Stefán Ari (drums) were first signed to Sena (Iceland’s biggest label), but switched to Nuclear Blast Records a few years later, the same label Graveyard (review) are signed to, who I had to think of a lot during their show.
+The members Óskar Logi Ágústsson (vocals, guitar), Alexander Örn Númason (bass) and Stefán Ari Stefánsson (drums) were first signed to Sena (Iceland’s biggest label), but switched to Nuclear Blast Records a few years later, the same label Graveyard (review) are signed to, who I had to think of a lot during their show.
 They have released three studio albums so far.
 I was really impressed by the quality of the band’s music and performance.
 It is rare to find such young artists on this high level of proficiency.

-In comparison to Dead Lord, The Vintage Caravan sounded more aggressive and modern, whilst influences from the 1960s and 70s of bands like Led Zeppelin, Cream and the like were impossible to overhear.
-Honestly, by the impression I got from name and artworks, I expected The Vintage Caravan to be a psychedelic project – the music was not very psychedelic, though.
+In comparison to Dead Lord, the Vintage Caravan sounded more aggressive and modern, whilst influences from the 1960s and 70s of bands like Led Zeppelin, Cream and the like were impossible to overhear.
+Honestly, by the impression I got from name and artworks, I expected the Vintage Caravan to be a psychedelic project – the music was not very psychedelic, though.
 The lyrics might be, in some cases, the music is much more classic hard and prog rock, however.

+Óskar L. Ágústsson was the third singer that night to convince me with his vocal ability.
+Though his voice might not be as rough as those of his tour colleagues, it is very melodic and a pleasure listening to.
 The band prove versatility by including a wide range of interesting elements and effects in their songs.
-That night they played tracks like Shaken Beliefs (cool choir-like parts!), Let Me Be (“a party song!“), Innerverse (amazing intro), Crazy Horses, Cocaine Sally and the incredibly catchy Expand Your Mind.
+That night they played tracks like Shaken Beliefs (cool choir-like parts!), Let Me Be (“A party song!“), Innerverse (amazing intro), Crazy Horses, Cocaine Sally and the incredibly catchy Expand Your Mind.
 And whilst rocking the stage, they did not fail to bond with the audience and make sure to leave a very sympathetic impression.

 Conclusion: The Vintage Caravan is a young, high-quality music project that understands how to maintain a vintage sound while adding a fresh and modern twist.
 Absolutely recommendable!

-Further information / photo credits:
+More info / photo credits:

-© The Vintage Caravan http://www.thevintagecaravan.eu
+The Vintage Caravan